E-Mail Tony@lathes.co.uk

 Constructed in close-grained cast iron, the main castings were fully normalized to relieve stresses before machining, with the slides finished by hand scraping.
 The spindle was made in a "

 high-grade steel" and rotated in double shielded ball bearings lubricated through simple flip-lid oilers.
-The Acme-form elevation screw was a generous 0.5-inches in diameter, ran through a bronze nut and was fitted with the zeroing micrometer dial graduated in intervals of 0.001"; the thrust was absorbed against a hardened steel collar.
+The Acme-form elevation screw was a generous 0.5-inches in diameter, ran through a bronze nut and was fitted with the zeroing micrometer dial graduated at intervals of 0.001"; the thrust was absorbed against a hardened steel collar.

-One ingenious use of the unit was to mount a lathe chuck or other fitting on the end of the spindle and use the unit as a sub-headstock of increased centre height (in the pictures below an owner has constructed a most useful 19-inch diameter faceplate to take advantage of this) A raiser block was also provided to mount on top of the Globe cross slide and carry the lathe's ordinary top slide.
+One ingenious use of the Globe was to mount a lathe chuck or other fitting on the end of the spindle and use the unit as a sub-headstock of increased centre height (in the pictures below an owner has constructed a most useful 19-inch diameter faceplate to take advantage of this) A raiser block was also provided to mount on top of the Globe cross slide and carry the lathe's ordinary top slide.

 The two main units of the Globe Milling Attachment - the elevating head and cross slide